h2oai/h2o4gpu/README.md

 Authors
 ------
+New h2oaiglm: H2O.ai Team
-Chris Fougner, with input from Stephen Boyd.
+Original Pogs: Chris Fougner, with input from Stephen Boyd.
 The basic algorithm is from ["Block Splitting for Distributed Optimization -- N. Parikh and S. Boyd"][block_splitting].